 Though Kenilworth, Utah is not quite a ghost town, still sporting a population of about 180 people and a post office, it isn’t what it once was during its coal mining heydays.
-Like most other Carbon County towns, Kenilworth got its start when coal was discovered in the area in 1904.
+Like most other Carbon County towns, Kenilworth started when coal was discovered in the area in 1904.
 In the spring of that year, a Spring Glen, Utah resident named Heber J. Stowell searched for stray horses in the mountains to the northeast of his home when he spied large outcroppings of coal.
 He soon showed some samples to his friend, William H. Lawley of Price, and the two men began prospecting.
 After discovering three workable coal beds, the pair began mining operations northeast of present-day Kenilworth.
 However, the access was difficult, so the operations were moved farther up the mountain.
-The pair soon gained the interest of two investors — James Wade of Price, and Fred Sweet of Salt Lake City.
+The pair soon gained the interest of two investors — James Wade of Price and Fred Sweet of Salt Lake City.

 Stowell built a wagon road to the workings and hauled water from the Price River.
 Eventually, a steep tram was built to the entrance of the mine.
 By February 1906, 16 men were working in the mine known as the Wade-Lawley prospect.
 Before long, there were others starting operations in the vicinity.
 Stowell and Lawley called their organization the Western Coal and Coke Company.

 In late December 1906, the Independent Coal & Coke Company, a Wyoming corporation, bought the Aberdeen mine formerly worked by Wade and Lawley.
-It was reported that 40 men were employed by this new company.
-The following month, grading began for the building of railroad tracks that would connect the Kenilworth mines with the Rio Grande Western Railroad at Spring Glen.
+It was reported that this new company employed 40 men.
+The following month, grading began to build railroad tracks connecting the Kenilworth mines with the Rio Grande Western Railroad at Spring Glen.
 On August 10, 1907, the Independent Coal & Coke shipped its first coal over its new railroad using a leased Rio Grande Western locomotive.